hwangQ/irtplay/README.md

 #>  Group Parameters:
 #>    mu  sigma
 #>  0.03   1.02
 ##----------------------------------------------------------------------------
-# 3. The example code below shows how to prepare the data sets and how to conduct
+# 3. The example code below shows how to prepare
+# the data sets and how to conduct the IRT
-#    the IRT model-data fit analysis:
+# model-data fit analysis:
 ##----------------------------------------------------------------------------

-## Step 1: prepare a data set for IRT
+## Step 1: prepare a data set for IRT In this
-## In this example, we use the simulated mixed-item format CAT Data
+## example, we use the simulated mixed-item
-## But, only items that have item responses more than 1,000 are assessed.
+## format CAT Data But, only items that have item
+## responses more than 1,000 are assessed.

-# find the location of items that have more than 1,000 item responses
+# find the location of items that have more than
+# 1,000 item responses
-over1000 <- which(colSums(simCAT_MX$res.dat, na.rm=TRUE) > 1000)
+over1000 <- which(colSums(simCAT_MX$res.dat, na.rm = TRUE) >
+  1000)

 # (1) item metadata
 x <- simCAT_MX$item.prm[over1000, ]